Department of Health and Social Care

 • Enable learners to develop a range of transferable skills as a foundation for employment.

 The Foundation Year provides an extended and intensive induction to Higher Education (HE) that feeds directly into learners’ learning across the Foundation Year and beyond into their full degree programme.
 The Foundation Year is a direct articulation into existing and future undergraduate, non-QTS degree courses.
-Successful completion of this programme is required in order to follow the articulated degree programmes at Bishop Grosseteste University.
+Successful completion of this programme is required in order to follow the articulated degree programmes at Lincoln Bishop University.

-A number of degree programmes at Bishop Grosseteste University will benefit from the articulated Foundation Year, which will raise the number of appropriately prepared learners.
+A number of degree programmes at Lincoln Bishop University will benefit from the articulated Foundation Year, which will raise the number of appropriately prepared learners.
 It aims to reduce the level of additional academic support that might otherwise be necessary for some learners.

-Programme Specific Outcomes (Year 1)
+19. Programme Specific Outcomes

 Students successfully completing the Foundation Year will be able to: